enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 The second half of the code block is the creation of the `EwfButton` that lets the user add new request lines.
 When clicked, the button will trigger the intermediate post-back specified by `PostBack.CreateIntermediate`.
 The first argument of this connects the post-back to our update region.
 The second is a unique ID, which every post-back needs; we didn’t see this with our first post-back earlier in the guide because we just relied on the default value.
 The modification method of the post-back increments the component state value, which gives the `StackList` one more item when it is rebuilt.

-Let’s turn our attention to `loadData` and finish our implementation.
+Let’s turn our attention to `getContent` and finish our implementation.
 Create a list of service-request modification objects just below the declaration of `mod` at the top of the method:

 ```C#
 var serviceRequestInserts = new List<ServiceOrderRequestsModification>();